Summer Recreation, Sports and Camps

 - Allina Adapted Recreation

 Get one-to-one instruction in adaptive skiing techniques that accommodate people with a variety of physical disabilities and visual impairments.
-Downhill skiing and snowboarding lessons are available for beginning to advanced skiers.
-A developmental race program is also offered.
-Locations are Trollhaugen, Welch Village, Afton Alps, Buck Hill, Hyland Ski and Snowboard Area, and Duluth, Mn
+Downhill skiing and snowboarding lessons are available for beginner to advanced skiers and snowboarders.
+There is a 200 pound weight limit for all skiers and snowboarders due to equipment manufacturer specifications and ski instructor safety.
+Cost sharing and scholarships are available.
+Locations are Afton Alps, Hyland Hills, Trollhaugen, and Welch Village.

 - Courage Kenny Rehabilitation Institute Sports and Recreation